PalMuc/beauty_in_the_beast/README.md

 # beauty_in_the_beast

-This repository contains data and scripts associated with Eitel et al. - Beauty in the beast - "Placozoan biodiversity explored through molluscan predator genomics"
+This repository contains data and scripts associated with Eitel _et al._ "Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics"